JNRowe/bleeter/doc/configuration.rst

 ``lists`` option
 ''''''''''''''''

-The ``lists`` option enables fetching of user's lists, in addition to the standard behaviour of fetching user's timeline and mentions.
+The ``lists`` option enables fetching of user’s lists, in addition to the standard behaviour of fetching user’s timeline and mentions.

 ``searches`` option
 '''''''''''''''''''

-The ``searches`` option enables fetching of user's saved searches, in addition to the standard behaviour of fetching user's timeline and mentions.
+The ``searches`` option enables fetching of user’s saved searches, in addition to the standard behaviour of fetching user’s timeline and mentions.

 .. [#] The default value for ``${XDG_CONFIG_HOME}`` is system dependent, but
-       likely to be ``~/.config`` if you haven't set it.
+       likely to be ``~/.config`` if you haven’t set it.
 For more information see `XDG base directory specification`_.

 .. _configobj: http://www.voidspace.org.uk/python/configobj.html